yyf20001230/frank_yang/README.md

 I am currently pursuing a Bachelor's and Master's degree in Computer Science and Mathematics at Northwestern University.
 In the past, I had the privilege of collaborating with Professor [Florian Willomitzer](https://www.optics.arizona.edu/person/florian-willomitzer) and [Oliver Cossairt](https://compphotolab.northwestern.edu/people/oliver-ollie-cossairt/) at the [3DIM Lab](https://3dim.northwestern.edu/), focusing on high-precision 3D image reconstruction.
 Presently, my efforts are directed towards research with Professor [Qi Zhu](http://users.eecs.northwestern.edu/~qzhu/) at the [Design Automation of Intelligent Systems Lab](http://zhulab.eecs.northwestern.edu/index.html), where I am exploring reinforcement learning approaches for safety-critical control systems.

-I have a broad interest in computer vision and deep reinforcement learning.
+I have a broad interest in robotic learning and control.
 This curiosity fuels my research vision — a commitment to contributing to the evolution of self-driving technologies.
 Whether applied to robotics or commodity vehicles, I envision a future where vehicles navigate roads with an optimal balance of efficiency and safety.

 I deeply believe in human ingenuity and the potential of Artificial Intelligence.
 10 years from now, I want to be a computer vision scientist, immersing myself in a pioneering industry capable of pushing the limit of autonomous driving.

 Please see my <a href="/frank_yang/assets/pdf/frank_cv.pdf" target="_blank">CV</a> for a full list of work, teaching, and other experiences.

 ## Publications

+Frank Y., Simon Z., Yixuan, W., et al. **Runtime Safety Verification of Neural Network Controlled System.** Runtime Verification, 2024.

 Yang, F., Wen, Y. **Efficient Encoding of Graphics Primitives with Simplex-based Structures.** Midwest Machine Learning Symposium, 2023. <a href="https://arxiv.org/abs/2311.15439" target="_blank">Paper</a>